carlosror/pll3rdorder/README.md

 ### Phase error and jitter

-The tool estimates the RMS phase and frequency errors as well as the jitter.
+The tool estimates the RMS phase and frequency errors as well as the jitter using the integration limits you enter.
 I think I integrated the noise using [Simpson's rule for numerical integration](https://en.wikipedia.org/wiki/Simpson's_rule), but I don't remember the details.
 I did this part in JavaScript.
-I can't remember why I didn't do it in Python.

 ![Alt](docs_images/phase_error.JPG "Phase error and jitter")